hchiam/web-accessibility-course-notes/README.md

 ## Key things I personally focus on most:

-1. Use [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) or some other automated a11y checker.
+1. Use WAVE or some other automated a11y checker, like [axe DevTools for Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools) or [axe DevTools for Chrome](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd).
 2. Use a [screen reader](https://www.youtube.com/watch?v=5R-6WvAihms&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&index=7).
 3. Tab.
 Shift+Tab.
 Enter.
+(And screen reader + arrow keys.)

 ## Click the following to expand: